yingshaoxo/Persistent-Person-List/README.md

 # Persistent-Person-List
-This is a list which contains all those people who I think persistent and makes great things in this world.
+This is a list which contains all those people who I think persistent and has made great things in this world.

 ___